wonize/biruni/docs/src/plugin/index.md

 #### `preprocess` Method

-The `preprocess` hook is called before the data is processed by plugins in the pipeline. plugins can modify, parse, retrieve, or prevent data processing by returning the given `data` argument.
+The `preprocess` hook is called before the data is processed by plugins in the pipeline. plugins can modify, parse, retrieve data. or prevent data processing by returning the given `data` argument.

 #### `postprocess` Method